-Cut the ribs in half crosswise, and arrange them in a single layer in an ungreased 9 X 13-inch baking dish.
+Arrange the ribs in a single layer in an ungreased 9 X 13-inch rimmed baking dish.

 Mix together the dry rub ingredients, and sprinkle the rub on top of the ribs.

-You can throw out the cooking liquids, but I like to strain them into a glass jar and refrigerate until the fat separates.
-I then remove the layer of fat, and I have a rich, tasty, mineral-rich broth that I can either warm up and drink, or use as a basis for sauces and gravies.
+You can discard the pan juices, but I like to strain them into a glass jar and refrigerate until the fat separates.
+I then remove the layer of fat, and I have a rich, tasty broth that I can either reheat and drink, or use as a basis for sauces and gravies.